Using Emacs as an External Editor

-By the way, IntelliJ IDEA makes it possible to assign a keyboard shortcut to this action: click to open Settings/Preferences dialog, open the Keymap page, find Emacs, and choose on the context menu:
+By the way, IntelliJ IDEA makes it possible to assign a keyboard shortcut to this action: click to open Settings/Preferences dialog, open the Keymap page, find Emacs, and choose from the context menu:

-Enter Keyboard Shortcut Dialog dialog box opens, where you have to specify, which shortcut you would like this action to be associated with.
+Keyboard Shortcut dialog opens, where you have to specify, which shortcut you would like this action to be associated with.
 Let’s, for example, use Ctrl+Shift+Alt+E:

 No conflicts are reported, so click OK, and see the new shortcut appearing in the list of actions and on themenu: